The Common Kingfisher (Alcedo atthis), is one of Britains most brightly colored and interesting birds.

 The number of breeding pairs in the UK is 6,100 (4,400 in Britain and 1,700 in Ireland).

 The kingfishers head is blue with orange marks in front and behind the birds eyes and a white mark on each side of the head.
-These bright, beautiful colours are more apparent when the bird is in flight.
+These bright, beautiful colors are more apparent when the bird is in flight.

-Male kingfishers and female kingfishers are are almost identical except for an orange colouration with a black tip on the lower part of the females beak/mandibles.
+Male kingfishers and female kingfishers are are almost identical except for an orange coloration with a black tip on the lower part of the females beak/mandibles.
 Young kingfishers are similar to the adults in appearance, however, they have duller and greener upperparts, paler underparts, black beak and initially, black legs.

 Kingfishers have very keen eyesight.
 The kingfisher has monocular vision (in which each eye is used separately) in the air and binocular vision (in which both eyes are used together) in water.
 The underwater vision is not as a sharp as in the air, however, the ability to judge the distance of moving prey is more important than the sharpness of the image.